AyalaVirtual/ChristmasPlanner-FrontEnd/README.md

 # Christmas Planner Front-End

 A holiday planning application designed to allow users to find inspiration for DIY Christmas ornaments and decorations, as well as ideas for gifts and stocking stuffers.
-Users are able to search for, add, and edit different ideas for DIY decorations, gifts, and stocking stuffers as they plan for Christmas.
+Users are able to browse and add different ideas for DIY decorations, gifts, and stocking stuffers as they plan for Christmas.

 ## Technologies Used